Birth of the work “Island in Peace”

 a place steeped in history and silence.

-01 First stage (25 min): The performance.
+01 First stage (25 min): Creative brilliance.

 During the opening of the exhibition, a duo performance with drummer Edward Perraud ignited the spark.